vesoft-inc/nebula-operator/doc/user/balance.md

 Through both stages, the scaling process of the controller replicas is decoupled from the balancing data process and user executing it at low traffic.

-Such an implementation can effectively reduce the impact of data migration on online services, which is in line with the Nebula Graph principle: Balancing data is not fully automated and when to balance data is decided by users.
+Such an implementation can effectively reduce the impact of data migration on online services, which is in line with the NebulaGraph principle: Balancing data is not fully automated and when to balance data is decided by users.